elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 * Polling - is one candidate more likely to win over another?
 * Marketing - is this promotion scheme likely to improve results over doing nothing or an alternative promotion?

-[//]: # (For most practiionares hypothesis testing is a means to "rule out a *null hypothesis*", i.e a baseline hypothesis, like:)
-[//]: # (* Drug discovery: "Results of this new therapeutic are indistinguishable from a plaebo")
-[//]: # (* Polling: "Both candidates are equally likely to win")
-[//]: # (* Marketing: "Gifting a coupon has no impact on churn rates")
+When discussing Hypothesis Testing with stakeholders, I try to simplify the challenges to main points

+1. **Sample** results are indicative of the **population**, but not equal
+2. Accuracy/precision is expensive

+It's worth going into a bit of detail into these two points.

 ### Sample Results Are An Estimate Of The Truth, Not Equal

-When discussing results of a hypothesis test to a non technical stakeholder, one of the most confusing aspects is communicating what has been observed vs what is likely to be the reality.
-By that I mean that the result of a ***sample***, whereas indicative of the result of a ***population***, it is not equal.
-It is an estimate.

-Most of the stakeholders kind of understand this, but it's not fully internalised.
+Most of the stakeholders kind of understand this, but because it is not intuitive it's worth emphasising.

 The challenge lies, of course, in the fact that in most scenarios the hypothesis may not be applied to the whole population, but rather a sample.

 A clinician cannot test all men for a new cure for prostate cancer.
 A pollster cannot ring every phone in a district.
 A company would lose a lot of money trying to reach out to every potential customer.

-When interpreting results of a sample it is important to remember:
+When interpreting results of a sample it is important to remember that sample variance may yield an extreme result.
+This may be reduced by collecting more data.
-* whereas sample results are indicative of those of the population, they are not equal
-* sample variance may yield an extreme result
-* to avoid misinterpretation the analyst should guard themselves with relevant statistical tools

-The final challenge of the analyst is to convey the results in a way that is meaningful to the stakeholder, without bogging them down in complicated detail.

-When it comes to collecting the sample data one of the key questions for the designer of an experiment is the sample size.
+Hence, one of the key questions for the designer of an experiment is the sample size.

 ### Stop Criterion - Decision Rule for "Enough"

-Stakeholders want reliable results at minimal cost, which is normally a balancing act because on the one hand data might be costly, in monetary terms, time or both.
+When designing an experiment normally desires **reliable results** at **minimal cost**, which is normally a balancing act because on the one hand data might be costly, in monetary terms, time or both.
 On the other, statistical power, the probability of the sample result to convey the truth of the population, benefits from more data.